slatedocs/slate/source/includes/_BLEProtocol.md

 ```

 ### Data Section
 The data section consists of 16 bytes.
 The first 4 bytes (Byte 4-7) refer to the timestamp, which is only valid for response packets from Neblina.
-Hence, for all the commands being sent from the host to Neblina these four bytes are reserved.
-The next 12 bytes in the data section could be representing different values depending on the subsystem and the command fields.
+Hence, for all the commands being sent from the host to Neblina, these four bytes are reserved.
+The next 12 bytes (Byte 8-19) in the data section could be representing different values depending on the subsystem and the command fields.
 #### Power Management Data Section
 Regarding the power management's single command, the data consists of only 2 valid bytes, representing the percentage of the battery level with one decimal fractional digit precision, i.e., an unsigned integer within the range of [0, 1000]:
 ###### Byte#8: battery level (%), Least Significant Byte (LSB)